 How it works

 blankit doesn’t guess the right renewal number with a model.
-It walks the same actuarial sequence a credentialled consultant would — and shows every step in the report you send back to the carrier.
+It walks the same Canadian actuarial sequence a credentialled consultant would, on every benefit line — and shows each step in the report you send back to the carrier.

 The workflow